City BuddyCityBuddy

 CastleAtracción turísticaLugar históricoPunto de interésEstablecimiento

 Datos rápidos: Visitors often time their arrival for the changing of the guard, where soldiers in crisp uniforms march across a broad forecourt while the royal residence's gardens spill scent and color into the surrounding park.
-Stroll down the main avenue and you'll pass a lively mix of cafés, boutiques, and stately facades that climb a gentle rise, with street performers and seasonal festivals turning the cobbles into an open-air stage.
+Stroll down the main avenue and you will pass a lively mix of cafes, boutiques, and stately facades that climb a gentle rise, with street performers and seasonal festivals turning the cobbles into an open-air stage.

 Hike to Ekebergparken Sculpture Park